netfirms/logstash-forwarder-java/README.md

 Logstash-forwarder-java is a log shipper program written in java.
 This is in fact a java version of [logstash-forwarder](https://github.com/elasticsearch/logstash-forwarder) by jordansissel.
 Here are a few features of this program :
-  - compatible with Java 5 runtime
+  - compatible with AIX IBM Java 8 runtime (other *nix systems better use beat)
   - lightweight : package size is ~2MB and memory footprint ~8MB
   - configuration compatible with logstash-forwarder
   - lumberjack output (including zlib compression)